Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/audio-processing-for-dummies/index.md

 $ ffmpeg -i a-turtle-of-an-issue.mp3 a-turtle-of-an-issue.wav
 ```

-## What Even Is Audio?

-TODO: Talk about samples, frames, and PCM.

-## The Rough Algorithm
+## Implementing the Noise Gate Algorithm

 For now, our *Noise Gate* will have two knobs for tweaking its behaviour: